Overcoming Generic Knowledge Loss with Selective Parameter Update: Experiments

-In contrast, in the case of the coarser CIFAR100 dataset, we still achieve an impressive SOTA learning accuracy of 83.81\%, albeit with a marginal trade-off of approximately 2\% in hold out accuracy.
-It's worth noting that even with this reduction, our approach stands out as significant compared to other continual learning techniques that experience losses of generic knowledge ranging from 4\% to 13\%.
-This phenomenon can be attributed to the fact that CIFAR100 encapsulates a degree of general knowledge, possibly causing inference in the information on hold out sets like ImageNet1k.
+\textbf{Coarse Dataset.} In contrast, in the case of the coarser CIFAR100 dataset, we still achieve an impressive SOTA learning accuracy of 83.99\%, albeit with a marginal trade-off of approximately 2\% in control set accuracy.
+Even with this reduction, \ours stands out as significant compared to most other continual learning techniques that experience losses of generic knowledge ranging from 4\% to 21\%.
+This phenomenon can be attributed to that CIFAR100 encapsulates a degree of generic knowledge, possibly causing interference in the information on control sets like ImageNet.

-\textbf{Efficiency} We introduce the total parameter size and the rate of learnable parameters in Table ~\ref{tab:cilresults}.
-While most of the current methods necessitate a complete parameter update, our approach only requires an update of a sparse subset of parameters, which only consists 3\% of total parameters.
-This characteristic contributes to both computational efficiency, resulting in a faster convergence rate.
-We also compare the data utilization between our proposed algorithm and other existing algorithms.
-Our findings reveal that our algorithm demonstrates noteworthy efficacy even without necessitating extra data sources, while maintaining a commensurate holdout accuracy with ZSCL.
-This underscores the exceptional data efficiency inherent in our approach.